8tentaculos/rasti/docs/api.md

 <a name="module_component" id="module_component"></a>
 ## Component ⇐ <code>Rasti.View</code>
-Components are a special kind of `View` that is designed to be easily composable, making it simple to add child views and build complex user interfaces.<br />
+Components are a special kind of `View` that is designed to be easily composable, making it simple to add child views and build complex user interfaces.
-Unlike views, which are render-agnostic, components have a specific set of rendering guidelines that allow for a more declarative development style.<br />
+Unlike views, which are render-agnostic, components have a specific set of rendering guidelines that allow for a more declarative development style.
 Components are defined with the `create` static method, which takes a tagged template.

 **Extends**: <code>Rasti.View</code>